Loading...

 Neural Networks

 Our neural networks section is dedicated to theoretical explorations of artificial intelligence.
 We believe that it is crucial to focus our efforts on the theoretical aspects of neural networks, given that their development relies not on a deep understanding but on trial and error.
-We believe that taking tools from physics such as statistqical mechanics and dynamical systems theory and applying it to neural networks can help us understand the underlying principles of these systems.
+We believe that taking tools from physics such as statistical mechanics and dynamical systems theory and applying them to neural networks can help us understand the underlying principles of these systems.

 Collaborations